 The tutorial also indicates it is a good idea to get some mesh to put over the top of the barrel to keep the mosquitoes out, since mosquitoes breed in standing water.

-For a complete set of instructions with helpful photos for making your own rain barrel system, head over to The New Me.
+For a complete set of instructions with helpful photos for making your own rain barrel system, head over to the tutorial on Better Than Never.